-Long term disability insurance is also known as LTD insurance.
-Although the overall start and term of this type of coverage is dictated by the actual policy, in general it will begin after short term disability ends and can last for as long as you are unable to perform any occupation that you might be qualified for by way of education and experience, with some policies providing coverage up to age 65.
+Long-term disability insurance is also known as LTD insurance.
+Although the overall start and term of this type of coverage are dictated by the actual policy, in general, it will begin after short term disability ends and can last for as long as you are unable to perform any occupation that you might be qualified for by way of education and experience, with some policies providing coverage up to age 65.

-It is advisable to contact an experienced disability claim lawyer to fight the denial.
+It is advisable to contact an experienced long-termdisabilitylawyer to fight the denial.
 Insurance companies do have stringent internal approval processes.
 Strict limitation periods also exist within which the lawsuit has to be filed against the insurance company.
 Acting promptly after the denial will help to achieve favorable results.

 What is Long Term Disability Insurance?

-Long term disability insurance is also known as LTD insurance.
-These policies generally cover a period of two years if you are unable to work.
+A Disability Lawyer can help with long-term disability insurance, also known as LTD insurance.
+These policies generally cover two years if you are unable to work.
 Post completion of those two years, disability benefits continue if you are unable to perform any work.

 Long-Term disability insurance allows you access to a percentage of the pre-injury income.
 You can use this amount to pay for home and medical care, medical treatment, and associated expenses.